-Back in October we reviewed the very popular Intel LGA 1200 boards - the B560, H570 and Z590 - and as we are on the final straight for the AM5 motherboard releases in Q2 of 2022, it seems only fair to look over the AM4 range.
-There's a very high probability that we'll see the usual price drops from AMD when newer technology surfaces, so for those on a budget, AM4 will still be the way to go for a while, unless AMD avoid the high manufacturing cost like we saw with Intel LGA 1700 boards.
-There's probably a great article in the reasoning behind the pricing of Alder Lake motherboards, so watch this space.
+Back in October we reviewed the very popular Intel LGA 1200 boards - the B560, H570 and Z590 - and despite the shiny AM5 releases, it seems only fair to look over the AM4 range.
+There's a very high probability that we'll continue to see the usual price drops from AMD as the newer technology gains momentum, so for those on a budget, AM4 will still be the way to go for a while.

 AM4 Socket Compatibility